fnagel/t3extblog/Documentation/Configuration/Index.rst

-settings.blogsystem                         All settings of your blog system, i.e. pagination, comment handling... settings.subscriptionManager                Configure the subscription process, i.e. admin email, notification email... settings.blogSubscription                   Configure blog (new post) subscription form settings.categories                         Some settings for the categorie-module settings.latestPosts                        Some settings for the latest posts module settings.latestComments                     Some settings for the latest comments module settings.rss                                Basis rss-settings (see :code:`/Configuration/TypoScript/RSS/setup.typoscript` for page config) settings.backend                            Configure the backend output settings.debug                              Some debug configs
+settings.blogsystem                         All settings of your blog system, i.e. pagination, comment handling... settings.subscriptionManager                Configure the subscription process, i.e. admin email, notification email... settings.blogSubscription                   Configure blog (new post) subscription form settings.categories                         Some settings for the category plugin settings.latestPosts                        Some settings for the latest posts plugin settings.latestComments                     Some settings for the latest comments plugin settings.relatedPosts                       Some settings for the related posts plugin settings.rss                                Basis rss-settings (see :code:`/Configuration/TypoScript/RSS/setup.typoscript` for page config) settings.backend                            Configure the backend output settings.debug                              Some debug configs